Lindsey Kalkbrenner has helped grow a culture of sustainability at SCU—and she has the hardware to prove it.

 The Center for Sustainability gives workshops to faculty each summer on how they can infuse sustainability into their curriculum.
 Between 12 to 15 faculty get selected each year to receive a stipend to modify their syllabus.

 "Instead of having a sustainability requirement in the core, this ensures students engage with the topic throughout their academic career,” says Kalkbrenner.

 What’s resulted is a whole new way of using sustainability in the classroom.
 In Comm 12: Technology & Communication, assistant professor Chan Thai integrated a unit on the sustainability of manufacturing and disposing technologies.
-The class also explored environmental and human rights impacts of modern technologies and the materials needed to produce them.
+The class also explored the impact of modern technologies on environmental and human rights and the materials needed to produce these technologies.